-azar atinç Hiệ gh Risk Yes No Need More Info Not Applicable FACTORS Mudflows are most commonly associated with explosive strato volcanoes, such as those in the Cascade Range.
+azaro ating Hi gh Risk 🔲 Low Risk 🔲 Need More 🗌 Not 🔲 Applicable Yes No Need More Info Not Applicable FACTORS Mudflows are most commonly associated with explosive strato volcanoes, such as those in the Cascade Range.
 Areas near known explosive volcanoes are at risk.
 Is your community located near a composite cone volcano?
 (Check Risk Analysis Resources - Composite Cone Volcano) Mudflows are a combination of volcanic rock and water.
 Areas near volcanoes with glaciers, snow caps and/or crater lakes are at risk.
 Does the volcano near your community have glaciers, snow caps and/or crater lakes?
 Mudflows often follow the topography.
 Areas downhill from volcanoes, along ridges or stream drainages or in river valleys are at risk.
 Is your community located downhill from a volcano, along a ridge, stream drainage or in a river valley?
 Slopes and hillsides near active volcanoes can build up volcanic materials after an eruption.
 Rainfall can trigger these materials to flow downstream.
 Areas located on or below slopes that can potentially buildup with volcanic material are at risk.
 Is your community located below slopes near a volcano?
 Curving inward (concave) slopes are more likely to collect volcanic material and water.
 This results in saturated volcanic deposits which can trigger a slide.
 Areas with concave slopes are at risk.
 Are the slopes around your community concave?

-Proje ectil les and Lateral Blasts - Natural azar atinç Hiệ gh Risk Yes No Need More Info Not Applicable FACTORS Volcanic projectiles and lateral blasts are characteristics of explosive-type volcanoes.
+Projectiles and Lateral Blasts - Natural

+Hazard Rating Hi gh Risk Low Risk Need More Info Not Applicable Yes No Need More Info Not Applicable FACTORS Volcanic projectiles and lateral blasts are characteristics of explosive-type volcanoes.
 Areas located near these volcanoes are at risk.
 Is your community located near an explosive-type (strato) volcano?
 (Check Risk Analysis Resources - Major volcanoes in Canada) Lateral blasts can trigger a tsunami if the volcanic material hits water.
-Areas your community located near a body of water that has a volcano next to it?
+Areas located on bodies of water which are also bordered by volcanoes are at risk.
+Is your community located near a body of water that has a volcano next to it?